 Additional access is available at (1) Miles parcel of the Vermillion River A.M.A. located on the north side of 200th Street (Cty Rd 66) midway between Biscayne Ave. and Blaine Ave.
 (2)At the Kamen unit of Vermillion Highlands W.M.A. located west of Blaine Ave. just north of 200th street (Co.
 Rd.
 66).
 (3) At the Otting parcel of Vermillion River A.M.A.
 There is a parking lot on the north side of 200th Street (Co.
 Rd.
 66) about one half mile west of U.S. 52.
 (4)At the Kummer unit of the Vermillion River A.M.A.
 There is a parking lot on the north side of 200th Street (Co.
 Rd.
 66)about one half mile east of U.S. 52.

 There is access to the South Fork of the Vermillion River at the Kasel Unit of the Vermillion River A.M.A.
 This parcel is located just west of U.S. 52 on the south side of 200th St. (Co.
 Rd.
 66) where the stream crosses under 200th Street.
-Be aware the property adjacent the So.
-Fork of the Vermillion north of 200th Street is private property.
-You must obtain permission of the property owner to fish this area.
+Be aware that the property north of 200th Street is private property.
+You must obtain permission of the property owner to cross the land in this area, do not trespass on private property.

 Within a 19.5 mile reach from the Highview Avenue bridge in Eureka Township in Farmington to the posted boundary 1.1 miles downstream from the U.S. Highway 52 Bridge, including all tributaries to their source (Dakota County).
 Brown Trout: Catch-and-release only.
 Rainbow Trout: Regular statewide regulations apply.
 From September 15 to October 15, angling for Brown Trout and Rainbow Trout is allowed but catch-and-release only (all trout must be immediately released).
 Dakota County streams including the Vermillion River are not part of the January 1 - April 15 Catch and release season.